Dark brown wrinkled 7 Pot Douglah peppers with a cut pod and black handling gloves

 7 Pot Douglah is a dark, bumpy C. chinense superhot species group pepper from the Caribbean pepper tradition.
 It is part of the 7 Pot family, but the ripe color makes it stand apart: green pods mature to chocolate brown or deep purple-brown instead of a clean red.

-The heat should be read as a reported range.
-Pepper Joe's lists 7 Pot Douglah at 923,000-1,853,396 SHU, while SuperHotChiles says a 2011 Chile Pepper Institute reading peaked just over 1.8 million SHU.
-KTP rounds the public promise to about 923K-1.85M SHU and places it in the super-hot heat tier.
+Pepper Joe's lists 7 Pot Douglah at 923,000 to 1,853,396 SHU, while SuperHotChiles says a 2011 Chile Pepper Institute reading peaked just over 1.8 million SHU.
+That reported range places Douglah in the super-hot heat tier without promising the same result from every pod.

 The 7 Pot Douglah is best documented through seed-source and superhot-community records rather than a formal university cultivar release.
 SuperHotChiles frames it as a Trinidad-origin 7 Pot type and reports a 2011 Chile Pepper Institute peak just over 1.8 million SHU.

-The 7 Pot label is usually explained as a potency story: one pepper could season several pots of food.
-Treat that as culinary folklore, not a dosing rule.
-A real kitchen still needs measured dilution because a single pod can overpower a large batch.
+The 7 Pot label is usually explained through the folklore that one pepper could season several pots of food.
+Treat that story as a potency warning rather than a dosing rule because a real recipe still needs measured dilution.

 Douglah sits near other dark or Trinidad-linked superhots, but it is not interchangeable with them.
-The Chocolate Bhutlah dark superhot profile and Carolina Reaper comparisons answer different reader jobs; this page owns the Douglah identity and use case.
+The Chocolate Bhutlah dark superhot profile and Carolina Reaper comparisons answer separate questions, while this article focuses on Douglah identity and use.

 The 7 Pot Douglah delivers 923K–1.9M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
 That makes it roughly 115-741x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.